RobThree/NGeoNames/README.md

 The `NGeoNames.Composers` namespace holds composers (the opposite of parsers) to enable you to write geoname.org datafiles.
 For this you can use the `GeoNameFileWriter` class which, like the `GeoNameFileReader` class, has generic methods for writing records (`WriteRecords<T>`) and static "convenience methods" to write specific entities to a file.
 If you wanted to 'transform' a file like `allcountries.txt` to a file with data from, say, the [Benelux](http://en.wikipedia.org/wiki/Benelux)) you could supply the `GeoNameFileWriter` with data from `BE.txt`, `NL.txt` and `LU.txt` *or* data from `allcountries.txt` or `cities1000.txt` filtered with a LINQ query to only data from these countries.

-Below is an example of what this would look like (with an extra filter added to filter out records with < 1000 population):
+Below is an example of what this would look like (with an extra filter added to filter out records with `population < 1000`):

 ```c#
 // Filter 'allcountries.txt' to only BE, NL, LU entries with a population of >= 1000